 Who is eligible to apply for an Externship?

-Students who have completed at least 28 credit hours are eligible to enroll in a part-time externship for three (3), four (4), five (5), or six (6) credits.
+Students who have completed their first year of law school are eligible to enroll in a part-time externship for two (2), three (3), four (4), five (5), or six (6) credits.
 The externship and required seminar run throughout the semester, beginning in the first week of classes and ending the last day of scheduled classes.
-See the Externship Application for more detail.

-Students who have completed 60 credit hours and are in the top 50% of their class are eligible to apply for a full-time externship with federal district court and federal and state appellate court judges in Western Washington or Alaska, or the Washington State Governor’s Office.
+Students who have completed 60 credit hours and are in the top 50% of their class are eligible to apply for a full-time externship with federal district court and federal and state appellate court judges.
 Many judges and justices do prefer the top 25%, however.
-A waiver process is available for students who are not in the top 50%.
 Students are also eligible to apply for other “approved” full-time externships offered through the Externship Program.
 The externship and required seminar run throughout the semester, beginning in the first week of classes and ending during the last week of exams.
+A waiver process is available for students who are not in the top 50% and would like to participate in a full-time externship.

 |Type of Externship||Number of Credits||Class Rank|